SerratedSharp/CSharpWasmRecipes/README.md

 To make calling instance methods on a JS object more natural, a wrapper class can be created to hold a reference to the JSObject and expose instance methods.
 The wrapper class holds the JSObject reference internally.

-Handling of JSObject's must be done with care, as there is no strong typing to prevent a reference to the wrong underyling type from being used incorrectly.
+Handling of JSObject's must be done with care, as there is no strong typing to prevent a reference to the wrong underlying type from being used incorrectly.
 For this reason, these wrappes encapsulate handling of JSObject's, to guarantee APIs returning JS objects of a certain underlying type are wrapped with the corresponding .NET type.

 We begin with the usual JS shim and C# proxy.
 Note we have two nested namespaces, `Document` and `Element`, for the sake of organizing code relevent to each proxy and object.